 Natural hardwood rainscreen theme carries indoors from the outside for beauty and design balance

 The design team brought the natural beauty of the exterior siding inside, too.
-To keep the natural design scheme flowing from the outside, Ipe hardwood cladding was installed in a similar manner as the exterior façade.
+To keep the natural design scheme flowing from the outside, Ipe hardwood cladding was installed similarly to the exterior façade.
 The interior walls feature Ipe hardwood siding, placed strategically, in many areas.
 The natural beauty can’t be missed and continues its welcoming presence throughout the building.

-Hardwood rainscreen siding and fins installed vertically indoors, too
+Hardwood rainscreen siding and fins are installed vertically indoors, too

 The new rec center building is over 190,000 square feet and features a healthy host of activities and amenities for the students.
-Including a fitness center, strength training, 6 full size basketball courts, 6 volleyball courts, racquetball courts, a climbing wall, badminton court, lap pool, aquatics center, a track and wellness center.
+Including a fitness center, strength training, 6 full-size basketball courts, 6 volleyball courts, racquetball courts, a climbing wall, a badminton court, a lap pool, an aquatics center, a track, and a wellness center.
 And you don’t have to be a Division 1 athlete to reap the benefits and remain healthy and fit at UConn.
 The recreation center is open to all students.